Less than Zero (soundtrack)

-Less than Zero is the original motion picture soundtrack album to Marek Kanievska's 1987 drama film Less than Zero.
+Less Than Zero is the soundtrack album to Marek Kanievska's 1987 drama film Less Than Zero.
 It was released on November 6, 1987, through Def Jam/Columbia Records, and consisted of a variety of music genres, including hard rock, pop rock, hip hop, heavy metal and contemporary R&B, with most of the album being produced by Rick Rubin.
 The soundtrack found success, peaking at 31 on the Billboard 200 and 22 on the Top R&B/Hip-Hop Albums, and was certified gold by the Recording Industry Association of America on February 8, 1988.

 Four singles made it to the Billboard charts.
-The Black Flames cover of "Are You My Woman (Tell Me So)" and Public Enemy's "Bring the Noise" were minor hits on the R&B charts, but LL Cool J's "Going Back to Cali" and The Bangles cover of "A Hazy Shade of Winter" fared better, making it to 31 and 2 on the Billboard Hot 100 respectively.
+The Black Flames cover of "Are You My Woman (Tell Me So)" and Public Enemy's "Bring the Noise" were minor hits on the R&B charts, while LL Cool J's "Going Back to Cali" and The Bangles cover of "A Hazy Shade of Winter" reached Nos.
+31 and 2 on the Billboard Hot 100, respectively.